007hacky007/m365_dashboard/DOCUMENTATION.md

 - Hibernate on boot: Yes/No
 - Save & Exit

+- Ambient temperature & humidity (ESP32): optional AHT10 on I2C.
+If disabled in config, it’s ignored and hidden.
+In SIM mode, synthetic ambient values are fed automatically—no sensor wiring needed.
 M365 scooter settings
 - Cruise control: toggle and apply
 - Taillight: toggle and apply